jhbell/jhbell.github.io/blog/_posts/2018-02-07-game-development-update-3.md

      alt="Jeff Bell"
      style="width: 200px; padding-bottom: 25px" />
 We recently presented our work from the Global Game Jam.
-We put in a lot of hours on the game for our first game review and it was great to see how it all came together in our presentation to the class.
+We put in a lot of hours on the game for our first game review and it was great to see how everything came together in our presentation to the class.
+Overall, it went really well.
+One of our mechanics involved using a rock and a catapult to launch yourself up to the top of a building.
+We had never really done it successfully, but it magically worked in our demo in front of the class.

 # On Your Mark...